isomerpages/moe-ngeeannpri/_about-us/History, Philosophy, Mission/Our School History.md

 From 2014 to 2016, the school upgraded its infrastructure in line with MOE’s Primary Education Review and Implementation (PERI).
 A new teaching block, a Performing Arts Theatre (PAT) and an Indoor Sports Hall (ISH) were built as part of the expansion.
-In 2019, the school garden, L.I.F.E. @ Ngee Ann, was officially launched.
+In 2019, the school garden, L.I.F.E. @ Ngee Ann, was officially launched *to support our Applied Learning Program - Sustainable Green @ Ngee Ann*.
 L.I.F.E (Learning, Inquiring, Flourishing, Exploring) @ Ngee Ann is an outdoor exploratory garden for learning to come alive beyond the classrooms.